our team

 Dave Rawlings

-Dave has a great passion for inclusion and the betterment of young people.
-He has championed effective initiatives such as the National Australia Bank Emerging Youth Leader (Diversity) Project, worked with SWYPE Mission Australia on social inclusion and enterprise initiatives and coordinated the delivery of Indigenous sport programs in conjunction with both the Federal and State Government.
+Dave has a great passion for the inclusion and betterment of young people.
+He has championed effective initiatives such as the National Australia Bank Emerging Youth Leader (Diversity) Project, worked with SWYPE Mission Australia on social inclusion and enterprise initiatives, and coordinated the delivery of Indigenous sport programs in conjunction with both the Federal and State Government.